 Plus!
 The PS Question!
 David reveals another agile marketing strategy that is truly unique.
 You won’t have heard this anywhere else!

-You’ll also find the podcast on iTunes, Stitcher, Zune and the Blackberry network.
+You’ll also find the podcast on iTunes and SoundCloud.

 Thanks for listening, I very much appreciate it.
 If you enjoy the show, please leave me a 5 star review on iTunes 🙂